-- A. Least-Cost Procurement shall be cost-effective, reliable, prudent, and environmentally responsible.
+A. Least-Cost Procurement shall be cost-effective, reliable, prudent, and environmentally responsible.
 Least-Cost Procurement that is Energy Efficiency and Conservation Procurement shall also be lower than the cost of additional energy supply.
+System Reliability Procurement shall be lower than the cost of the best alternative Utility Reliability Procurement.
+Commented [OW(1]: This language is adapted from the statutory language in the Act on Climate 42-6.2-2.
+With both AOC and the Federal Justice 40 Initiative emphasizing the role of equity and environmental justice should play in our policy and regulatory systems OER strongly encourages the inclusion of a more consistent recognition of equity in the standard.

-System Reliability Procurement shall be lower than the cost of the best alternative Utility Reliability Procurement. - B. When preparing any cost test or resource assessment, including the RI Test, the following principles will be applied: - i.
-Supply-side and demand-side alternative energy resources shall be compared in a consistent and comprehensive manner. - ii.
+- B. When preparing any cost test or resource assessment, including the RI Test, the following principles will be applied: - i Supply-side and demand-side alternative energy resources shall be compared in a consistent and comprehensive manner. - ii.
 Cost tests shall be created using the RI Framework and account for applicable policy goals, as articulated in legislation, PUC orders, regulations, guidelines, and other policy directives.
 Cost tests shall show which RI Framework categories are